UEABIO/physalia-intro-stats-2023/docs/03-loading-data.md

 * "data/" - specifies the directory in which to look for the file

 * "penguins_raw.csv" - specifies the name and format of the file

+Understanding directories (folders) and filepaths is crucial for locating and managing files in R.

 #### Directories